Belinda McClory

 Belinda McClory (born 1968) is an Australian film, television and stage actress, mainly known for her role as Switch in The Matrix.

 McClory was born in Adelaide, Australia.
 Her father was a police officer, giving her insight to the life of a cop and their family.
 On 30 January 1999 she married director Jon Hewitt.
 She received a Helpmann Award for Best Female Actor in a Supporting Role in a Play for her role in the 2004 Australian production of Frozen.

+Education

+Attended Marymount College and Sacred Heart College Snr; both being Private Catholic schools in South Australia.